cthit/BussIT/README.md

 The backend runs on the Python framework [Flask](http://flask.pocoo.org) and is used as an [API](https://en.wikipedia.org/wiki/Application_programming_interface) to request data and structure it in a format more convenient for the frontend application.

 ### Development
+First you need to add a copy of `api_keys.example.py` and rename it to `api_keys.py`.
+The file can be found in `flask-app/InfoHubAPI/`.
+Add your API keys in this file.

 The first time you run the application (and every time you add new dependencies) you need do run:
 ```
 ./init.sh